 - What other documents do I need

-The latest version of the How to Rent guide was issued by the Ministry of Housing, Communities and Local Government on 24th March 2023.
+The latest version of the How to rent guide was issued by the Ministry of Housing, Communities and Local Government on 2 October 2023.

 - Approved Identity Service Providers for UK/Irish citizens under Right to Rent